Map Making

 I applied that rule to the shadows in our cave:

 The visible parts of the map are now done.
 Let's add the walkable layer.
-Every tile which is covered by “Walkable” is inaccessible.
-The bottom tile of the entrance to the north should be reachable though.
+Every tile that is covered by “Walkable” is inaccessible.
+The bottom tile of the entrance to the north should be reachable, though.

 Let's add some monsters to the map.
 Monsters can be found in the monster resource files.
-If you have downloaded the source code, you can find the monster list file in your res/raw/monsterlist_placeholder.json file.
+If you have downloaded the source code, you can find the monster list file in res/raw/monsterlist_placeholder.json.
 Otherwise, you can browse it online from Github.

 To make a new monster, you would have to add it to the monster resource file, and that is a tutorial on its own.
-Let's re-use some old monster to make it easy.
-I want to have a basilisk on my map (from the snake cave outside Crossglen), and the basilisk has monster spawngroup “cavesnake2_boss”.
+Let's reuse some old monsters to make it easy.
+I want to have a basilisk on my map (from the snake cave outside Crossglen), and the basilisk has monster spawn group “cavesnake2_boss”.

-Let's create a spawn area by changing to the “Spawn” layer, and by selecting the “Insert Rectangle” tool in the menu.
+Let's create a spawn area by changing to the “Spawn” layer and selecting the “Insert Rectangle” tool in the menu.
 Now, I'm placing an area on the map (draw from top left to bottom right).

-Enable “Snap to grid” under “View”.
-Due to that feature, the grid has got the same size as the tiles.
+• Enable “Snap to grid” under “View”.
+Due to that feature, the grid has the same size as the tiles.

 Ok, let's add some logic to what happens when we enter that north cave.
 Switch to the “Mapevents” layer and draw a new area on the tile that is the cave exit.